 Auriga Academy Trust

 The Auriga Academy Trust was established on 1st October 2016.
 The trust currently comprises of two separate and distinct special academies:

 Clarendon School (with The Gateway Centre)

 Clarendon is a community special school for 140 pupils aged four to 16 with learning difficulties, usually within the moderate range, many of whom have additional complex needs, including autism.
 The school manages an offsite provision called The Gateway Centre, which is for pupils aged 11-16, co-located with Twickenham School.

 Strathmore is a community special school for 100 learners aged four - 19 with complex learning difficulties.
 60% of pupils have an additional diagnosis of Autistic Spectrum Disorders (ASD) or have additional physical and sensory disabilities.

-From September 2019 the Trust will also have a third school, Capella House, which will cater for 72 pupils aged 4-19 who have speech, language and communication needs, including autism.
-Capella House will open its secondary centre in 2019, the primary centre in 2020, and is projected to be full by September 2023.
+Capella House, which will cater for 72 pupils aged 4-19 who have speech, language and communication needs, including autism.
+Capella House opened its secondary centre in September 2019, with the primary centre due to open in 2021, and is projected to be full by September 2023.